-Buying a car, while exciting, can be stressful when it comes to organising your finances.
+Buying a car, while exciting, can require a bit of effort when it comes to organising your finances.
 If you don’t have the savings to pay for your new car in cash, you may decide to take out a car loan.
-This can be a complex process in some situations, but getting pre-approval for your loan could take some of the pressure off, help you negotiate with the car dealer and keep you aware of your budget limitations.
+Getting pre-approval for your loan could be an option to consider as it may help you negotiate with the car dealer and keep you aware of your budget limitations.

 So, what is car loan pre-approval, which lenders offer it and how can you get it?
 Let’s break it down.